How hard is it to approximate the Jones polynomial?: Final remarks and questions

 \subsection{Denseness may be more than necessary}

 It is easiest to see that a set of gates is universal for linear computation if they densely generate an appropriate Lie group.
-For instance, they might generate $\PSL(2^n,\C)$ if they act on $n$ qubits, or $\PSL(2^n,\R)$ inside it.
-However, dense generation is more than necessary for certain types of universality.
-For example, 2-qubit gates that are in $\PSL(4,\Z)$ do not densely generate any Lie group.
-But suppose that the gate
+For instance, they might generate $\PSL(2^n,\C)$ if they act on $n$ libits, or $\PSL(2^n,\R)$ inside it.
+But dense generation is more than necessary for certain types of universality.
+For example, $k$-libit gates with integer matrices always generate a discrete group, even when acting on $n > k$ libits.
+Nonetheless, both the Hadamard and Toffoli gates are proportional to integer gates, and they are universal for quantum computation.
+Thus, multiplicative approximation of amplitudes in linear computation with integer gates is $\shP$-hard.

-is given $\ket{0}$ for its left qubit and that its left output is also postselected to $\ket{0}$.
-Then the gate reduces

-which is proportional to a rotation by an irrational angle, and which does densely generate $\PSL(4,\R)$ together with other integer gates.
 We do not know the right criteria on linear gates to establish $\shP$-hardness results.